Philip-Scott/iViewer/README.md

 # iViewer

 iViewer is an iMessage client for elementary OS.
 Remote messages is a tweak for jailbroken iDevices that allowes you to access your iMessages from a web browser.
-With this app, remote messages can easly and seamlessly integrate with the elementary desktop.
-With it you can receive notifications, and you can have up to 3 different devices "registered" for quick and easy access one click access.
-It also contains a theme for the tweak so the application will look and feel like a native elementary app.
+With this app, remote messages can easily and seamlessly integrate with the elementary desktop.
+With it you can receive notifications, and you can have up to 3 different devices "registered" for quick and easy one click access.
+It also contains a theme for the jailbreak tweak so the application will look and feel like a native elementary app.
 [Here](https://plus.google.com/116970085465259483479/videos?pid=6108073479399775314&oid=116970085465259483479) is a quick explination on how it works

 ![Screenshot](screenshot.png)